 Let’s take a closer look at what you might be able to skip and what you might still want to do to keep your vehicle in good shape.

-Wondering if you are a low-mileage driver?
-As a general rule of thumb, you are most likely a low-mileage driver if you are clocking fewer than 40 miles per day or fall into the following categories:
+First, let’s start off with something important — what being a low-mileage driver actually means.
+If you don’t drive that often, you’re likely considered a low-mileage driver, but how is that defined?
+While there are no hard and fast rules, as a general rule of thumb, you are most likely a low-mileage driver if you are clocking fewer than 40 miles per day or fall into the following categories:

 - You’re retired and no longer commute to and from work